AndrewThompson999/react-project/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
+about: Report a problem or unexpected behavior
-description: Report a bug to help improve the template
+description: Report a bug to help improve the react-project
 labels: bug
 ---